bueltge/debug-objects/readme.md

 * Cron content and his functions to an cron
 * Cache content
 * Hooks and filters
+* All options from table, for single and multisite installation
+* Rewrites, a list of cached rewrites and the rule
 * Current screen information to find the right backend page and hook
+* List Custom Post Type Arguments
 * Functions, which respond on hooks and filters
 * Contents of arrays to hooks and filters
 * All defined constants
 * All classes
 * All shortcodes
 * Post Meta data
-* List Custom Post Type Arguments
 * See data from `$_POST`; `$_GET` and debug backtrace before rewrite; usefull for forms in backend
 * Run WordPress in default mode via url-param
 * Add alternative PHP Error reporting: [PHP Error](http://phperror.net/)